sts10/eyeoh/README.markdown

 If you're looking for something more advanced, check out [getops](https://docs.rs/getopts/0.2.18/getopts/) or [clap](https://github.com/clap-rs/clap).

 I'm new to Rust so bare with me!
+I'm slowly adding to [a blog post about this project](https://sts10.github.io/2018/11/02/eyeoh-rust-library.html) if you want to read more.

 ## Example 1: `gets`